How to Hire SDRs: a Sales Leader’s Guide

 “It usually goes really well!
 If you can see the ladder and see how other people are progressing, it can be a massive source of encouragement.”

-“I try to get the sales managers on the call here to help with this.
+“I try to get our sales managers on the call here to help with this.
 They can provide examples from their team and paint a realistic picture of the candidate’s expected progression.”

-The best salespeople know not to end a cold call without handling every one of the prospect’s objections.
-The same is true for sales interviews.
-Jon explained how he brings that closing mentality to SDR hiring.
+The best salespeople know not to end a cold call without handling all of the prospect’s objections.
+The same is true for sales interviews when hiring SDRs.

-“Ask the candidate if they have any potential reservations before the call ends.
-Don’t let a high performer leave the call with any red-flags unaddressed."
+“Ask the candidate if they have any reservations before the call ends.
+Don’t let a high performer leave the call with unaddressed red flags.”